HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 #### Profiles and Other IGs Usage
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of MedMorph Central Cancer Registry Reporting Content IG workflows.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of Central Cancer Registry Reporting Content IG workflows.
 The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.

 The full set of profiles defined in this implementation guide can be found by following the links on the [FHIR Artifacts](artifacts.html) page.

-##### MedMorph Reference Architecture (RA) IG Usage

-This IG leverages the [MedMorph RA IG]({{site.data.fhir.ver.medmorphIg}}/index.html) defined by HL7 Public Health WG as the reference architecture for automating and implementing the central cancer registry reporting use case.

 ##### US Core Usage